Development workers (m/f/d) as Digital Ambassadors

 Notes

-Deployment duration : 12-24 months (plus 1 month preparation)
+Length of assignment: 12-24 months (plus 1 month of preparation)

-This assignment is also suitable for a gap-year.
+This assignment may be suitable for a gap year.
+Please contact us.

 This is a unsolicited application.
 After sending the application you will receive an automatic reply with further information.
 We ask for your understanding if any feedback is delayed.